OpenTTD/infra/README.md

 ( cd cloudflare-core && ../.env/bin/pulumi up )
 # Read "Bootstrapping" chapter if this is the first time.
 ( cd nomad-core && ../.env/bin/pulumi up )

+cd app
+# Deploy all applications in this folder similar to above.
 ```

 ### Proxy